paintparty/bling/README.md

 ### Color aliases

-You can use the following semantic aliases for some colors (shown in bold):
+You can use the following semantic aliases for some colors:
 ```Clojure
 (println (bling [:bold.negative "Negative"]
                 ", "